 can you hire an associate to shoot our wedding so we don't

 I wish I could say yes as I know a lot of my colleagues are offering this but due to the scarcity of good, trusted photographers in upstate New York, I can't be certain any associate WILL be available next year!
 I only work with other professional wedding photographers who are also dealing with their own rescheduling of clients.
 I cannot in good conscience book an associate package with you and then have to tell you next year I was unable to find someone to shoot your wedding.

 our wedding is not until late summer/fall.

 Unless your wedding is being directly impacted by a state's mandated Force Majeure or whose date is not within a four to eight week window of when the Force Majeure is expected to lift, I'd strongly encourage you to hold off on rescheduling.
 Right now wedding vendors and venues are focusing mainly on the couples whose weddings are literally illegal to hold at the moment.

 what if our wedding doesn't fall within the state's force majeure or the 4-8 week window but we still want to reschedule just to be safe?

 If you'd prefer to be safe than sorry and just want the weight of the unknown lifted from your shoulders, we can totally move forward with rescheduling.
-Please note though that the fourth COVID-19 rescheduling policy listed above would not apply to your case and you must refer back to your contract's cancellation and rescheduling clauses.
+Please note though that the third COVID-19 rescheduling policy listed above would not apply to your case and you must refer back to your contract's cancellation and rescheduling clauses.

 we're looking at several new dates amongst our team of vendors. can you hold those for us until we make a decision?